fossas/fossa-cli/docs/user-guide.md

 ### `fossa test`
 Checks whether the project has licensing issues, as configured by its policy within FOSSA.
 If there are issues, it prints them on `stdout` and exits with code 1.
 If there are not issues, it exits with code 0.
 Fossa test can be used to fail a CI pipeline job.

 > Note: Report always requires an API Key to be set.
+A push-only API key can be used for `fossa test`, but issues will not be displayed if the test results in a failure.

 #### Example
 ```bash